playtech653/HANG-ZANGER/README.md

 # HANG-ZANGER
 Hi this software is not only a software but a **hack tool**.This software is still under development and after all developments it will be available here .
 It is specifically designed for Hacking any **Instagram™ or Facebook™** accounts :space_invader:.

-#### NOTE:- i'm not responsible for any miss-use of this product/software.It should be used in a positive way.
+#### NOTE:- i'm not responsible for any miss-use of this product/software.
+It should be used in a positive way.

 ![An image](https://myoctocat.com/assets/images/base-octocat.svg)
 > I'm not responsible !